- Home

 Those costs are all too familiar to Yuba County, which experienced devastating flooding in both 1986 and 1997.
 Elements of Yuba County’s economy have never recovered.

-Yuba Water Agency is partnering with the UC San Diego Scripps Institution of Oceanography, the California Department of Water Resources, U.S. Army Corps of Engineers, the National Weather Service and others on atmospheric river research and development of new tools specific to the Yuba and Feather River watersheds.
+Yuba Water Agency is partnering with the Center for Western Weather and Water Extremes at UC San Diego's Scripps Institution of Oceanography, the California Department of Water Resources, U.S. Army Corps of Engineers, the National Weather Service and others on atmospheric river research and development of new tools specific to the Yuba and Feather River watersheds.
 This work, combined with Yuba Water’s planned Atmospheric River Control (ARC) Spillway, will substantially reduce flood risk, with potential water supply benefits as well.

 The research is focused on the Yuba and Feather River watersheds simultaneously, as Bullards and Oroville dams are operated in coordination to minimize downstream flood impacts.